 - Find out more or get familiar with the platform at https://zoom.us/resources

 Important note: HBA is not able to provide technical support for events.
-A chapter or regional leader must be able to run all technical aspects of the event in its entirety.
+A chapter, regional, branch, or affinity group leader must be able to run all technical aspects of the event in its entirety.

-Recruitment events are managed primarily at the local level by chapter engagement teams (and occasionally by regional membership experience teams) and available at no cost, open to members and nonmembers to learn more about HBA, the value and benefits.
-More information about our recruitment event types and formats can be found here.
+Recruitment events are managed primarily at the local level by chapter engagement teams (and occasionally by regional membership experience teams) and available at no cost, open to members and non-members to learn more about the HBA, its value, and its benefits.
+More information about HBA event types and formats can be found here.
+We recommend using the "About the HBA" PowerPoint template for this presentation.

 Important note: HBA is not able to provide technical support for virtual events.
 A chapter or regional leader must be able to run all technical aspects of the event in their entirety.